 California

-Lujain Al-Saleh (she/her) is a public health advocate based in Oakland, California.
-Since June 2021, Lujain has served as the East Oakland Clean Air Project Coordinator for Communities for a Better Environment, a California based environmental health and justice organization which promotes clean air and water and advocates for toxic-free communities.
-Over the past decade, Lujain has lived in the Bay Area and worked on a wide range of campaigns and projects to improve public health in Northern California, Guatemala, and Mexico.
+Lujain Al-Saleh (she/her) is a public health advocate based in Oakland, the ancestral and unceded land of the Ohlone people in Northern California.
+In her current role at Frontline Catalysts, a climate justice leadership program, Lujain is collaborating on a two-year youth participatory action research project to advance climate resilience in the Oakland Unified School District.
 She also writes for KneeDeep Times, an online climate resilience magazine that features stories from the frontlines of the climate crisis.
 Lujain holds a Bachelor of Science in Environmental Science & Management and minors in Professional Writing and Middle East & South Asia Studies from UC Davis and a Master of Public Health in Global Health & Environment from the UC Berkeley School of Public Health.
-In her free time, Lujain enjoys swimming at her local community pool, spending time with family and friends, and is currently in the process of joining a community choir in Oakland.
+In her free time, Lujain enjoys swimming at her local community pool and spending time with family and friends.

 she/her/hers